SadhanaL/AI_Brain_tumor_detection/README.md

 KNN - Implements KNN from scratch using the csv file where the features are stored from the previous feature extraction file

-The objective of this project was to understand the working of the algorithms in deapth rather than achieving a high accuracy.
+The objective of this project was to understand the working of the algorithms in depth rather than achieving a high accuracy.
 Hence simple architecture has been used in this case.
 An accuracy of 75% was achieved with both algorithms.

 However, according to several research articles an accuracy of upto 98% has been achieved using CNN if the right architecture is used.